newrelic/newrelic-salesforce-exporter/README.md

 Please refer to the corresponding readme file for further details.

+We also offer an [Installer Tool](cmd/installer-tool/) to simplify the installation and setup process.

 ## Support

 New Relic has open-sourced this project.
 This project is provided AS-IS WITHOUT